Ty Johnson (American football): Detroit Lions

-Johnson was drafted by the Detroit Lions in the sixth round (186th overall) of the 2019 NFL Draft.
+Johnson was selected by the Detroit Lions in the sixth round (186th overall) of the 2019 NFL draft.
 Johnson made his NFL debut in the Lions' regular season opener against the Arizona Cardinals and had a six-yard carry in the 27–27 tie.
 Johnson made his first career start in Week 10 against the Chicago Bears and had five carries for 16 rushing yards.
 Overall, in his rookie season, Johnson had 63 carries for 273 rushing yards and 24 receptions for 109 receiving yards.

 On October 1, 2020, Johnson was waived by the Lions.

 New York Jets

 On October 2, 2020, Johnson was claimed off waivers by the New York Jets.

 In Week 13 against the Las Vegas Raiders, Johnson rushed 22 times for 104 yards and a touchdown during the 31–28 loss.
 Two weeks later, the Jets secured their first win on the season against the Los Angeles Rams.
 Johnson rushed for 16 yards on three carries, added six receptions for 39 yards, and scored the Jets' first touchdown on an 18-yard completion from quarterback Sam Darnold.

+Johnson was re-signed on March 28, 2023.
+Shortly thereafter, Johnson suffered a torn pec during an offseason workout.
+He was released by the Jets with a non-football injury designation on April 26, 2023.

+Buffalo Bills

+On August 21, 2023, Johnson signed with the Buffalo Bills.
+He was waived on August 29, and re-signed to the practice squad.
+Johnson was promoted to the active roster on October 20.

+Johnson remained on the Bills active roster through the end of the 2023 regular season and into the postseason.
+He finished the regular season with 194 all-purpose yards and a receiving touchdown, which he scored in Week 11 against the New York Jets.
+In the Bills' two postseason games following the 2023 season, including a victory against the Pittsburgh Steelers in the wild card round and a loss to the Kansas City Chiefs in the divisional round, Johnson rushed 15 times for 66 yards, which put him over 1,000 total rushing yards for his career.

+Johnson re-signed with the Bills on March 19, 2024.
+He played in all 17 games for Buffalo in 2024, including one start, and recorded 41 carries for 213 yards and 18 receptions for 284 yards, along with 4 total touchdowns.

+On March 11, 2025, Johnson re-signed with Buffalo on a two-year, $5 million contract.